 Cruises that are six nights or longer will feature at least one “Evening Chic” dinner night.
 The Celebrity Cruises dress code for Evening Chic nights is cocktail dresses, skirt, pants, or designer jeans with an elegant top for women, and pants or designer jeans with a dress shirt, button-down, or sweater for men.

 The Evening Chic dress code leaves a lot of room for you to show off your personal style.
-You can wear everything from a pair of designer jeans with a stylish top to a cocktail dress you’ve been dying to show off for a special occasion.
+If you’re wondering what to wear on a cruise during these nights, you can flaunt everything from a pair of designer jeans with a stylish top to a cocktail dress you’ve been dying to show off for a special occasion.

 There is no such thing as being overdressed to our Evening Chic nights.
 We consider these nights your opportunity to shine.
 Don’t forget to take plenty of photos!